tdgriffith/defense/docs/defense_full.md

 </section>

 <section>
-<h1> Not all sensors are needed for subject identification accuracy </h1>
+<h1> Not all EEG channels are needed for subject identification </h1>
 <style>
 .vertical-center {
   min-height: 100%;  /* Fallback for browsers do NOT support vh unit */